-Of all the Monstera variants out there, the Monstera Obliqua seems to be the most sought after.
-It is indeed a rare beauty with roots tied to the deep tropical forests of South and Central America.
+The Monstera Obliqua is a member of the ever-popular Monstera genus.
+With its peculiar leaf structure and aesthetic appeal, it is indeed a rare beauty with roots tied to the deep tropical forests of South and Central America.

-The fenestrations of the swiss cheese plant variant make it a lot more distinguishable from the other Monstera variants, in the sense that the obliqua has more holes than actual leaf tissue.
+The fenestrations of this swiss cheese plant variant distinguish it from other Monstera variants, since this plant can have more holes than actual leaf tissue.

 The Monstera Obliqua’s light requirements are quite high.
 In fact, the swiss cheese plant requires a total of 7 hours a day in a room with enough bright indirect light.